athilalthaf/polarisation_image_analysis/README.md

 # Polarisation image Analysis

 This project models how insects views and process polarised images. the model remaps the skylight inputs into an insects visual field based on anatomical features of insect eye.
+For the detailed documentation read the [manual](https://github.com/athilalthaf/polarisation_image_analysis/blob/master/Polarisation%20image%20analysis%20manual.pdf)

 ## Installation